- MSLA Program

 - Contact MSLA

 Welcome to the MSLA program!
-Below you will find information you will need throughout your time here at the University of Denver Sturm College of Law.
-Please read through it carefully, and feel free to contact the MSLA office should you have any questions!
+Below you will find information that you will need throughout your time here at the University of Denver Sturm College of Law.
+Please read through it carefully, and feel free to contact the Graduate Legal Studies office should you have any questions!
 We look forward to working with you!

-Fall classes begin on Monday, January 13, 2014.
+Fall classes begin on Monday, August 14, 2017.
 Please click here to access academic calendars and other important documents.
-We follow the same academic calendar as the law school and you may view their calendar here.
+We follow the same academic calendar as the Law School.
+You may view that calendar here.

-All students will be able to register themselves for classes each term via WebCentral.
-Before registering, you are encouraged to meet with a program representative to discuss a course plan to make sure that you are meeting all class requirements for your concentration.
-Courseplans and course schedules can be found here.
-You are strongly encouraged to double check room assignments on the Registrar home page here, as room changes are made at the beginning of the term and this is the most current up to date listings of courses are room assignments.
+All students will be able to register themselves for classes via PioneerWeb.
+Before registering, you are encouraged to meet with a program representative to discuss a course plan, and to make sure that you are meeting all class requirements for your concentration.
+Course plans and course schedules can be found here.
+You are strongly encouraged to double check room assignments on the Registrar home page, as room changes are often made at the beginning of the term.
+This is the most current listing of courses and room assignments.

 To register, please follow these steps:

-- Log in to WebCentral (if you are logging in to WebCentral for the first time, instructions are below)
+- Log in to PioneerWeb (if you are logging in to PioneerWeb for the first time, instructions are below)

 - Click the “My Web” tab on the top of the screen